 The levy funds staffing above what the state provides funding for.
 This includes additional counselors, librarians, and Special Education teachers.
 It also pays for additional paraeducators, secretaries, security staff, grounds and maintenance, bus drivers, technology staffing, substitute teachers, and school nurses.

-Ballots are due by February 14, 2023.
-Washougal voters will receive ballots by mail in late January.
+Ballots are due by April 25, 2023.
+Washougal voters will receive ballots by mail in early April.
 Voters can return completed ballots by mail or using a Clark County Elections dropbox or Skamania County Elections dropbox.

 For more information about school district funding, please contact Director of Business and Operations Kris Grindy at 360-954-3003, or contact the Washougal School District at 360-954-3000.